orweinberger/bitquote/README.md

 An easy to embed bitcoin to fiat widget with data taken from http://www.bitaverage.com/

+To see it working go to my [github page](http://orweinberger.github.io/bitquote/)

 ```
 options {
   "fiat": "USD", // The fiat we want to convert to